Hands-on Hardware Hacking and Reverse Engineering

-This course teaches hardware hacking and reverse engineering techniques and skills commonly used against hardware products.
+This course teaches hardware hacking and reverse engineering techniques commonly used against electronic products and embedded systems.
 It is a combination of lecture and hands-on exercises covering the hardware hacking process, proper use of tools and test measurement equipment, circuit board analysis and modification, embedded security, and common hardware attack vectors.
 The course concludes with a final hardware hacking challenge in which students must apply what they've learned in the course to defeat the security mechanism of a custom circuit board.

 A full course outline can be found at http://www.grandideastudio.com/portfolio/hardware-hacking-training/

-Students should bring their own laptop running Windows (or equivalent virtual machine) and containing a functional USB interface.
+Students should bring their own laptop running Windows (within a virtual machine is OK, administrator access required) and containing a functional USB interface.
 The laptop will be used for online research and to control test equipment.
-Software and drivers may need to be installed.
+Software and drivers will need to be installed.